paperless-ngx/paperless-ngx/docs/usage.md

 Currently, there are three events that correspond to workflow trigger 'types':

-1. Consumption: _before_ a document is consumed, so events can include filters by source (mail, consumption folder or API), file path, file name, mail rule
+1. **Consumption**: _before_ a document is consumed, so events can include filters by source (mail, consumption folder or API), file path, file name, mail rule
-2. Added: _after_ a document is added.
-At this time, file path and source information is no longer available, but the document has had document type, tags, etc. assigned so these can now be used for filtering.
+2. **Added**: _after_ a document is added.
+At this time, file path and source information is no longer available, but the document content has been extracted and metadata such as document type, tags, etc. have been set, so these can now be used for filtering.
-3. Updated: when a document is updated.
-Similar to 'added' events, triggers can include filtering by tags, doc type, or correspondent.
+3. **Updated**: when a document is updated.
+Similar to 'added' events, triggers can include filtering by content matching, tags, doc type, or correspondent.

 The following flow diagram illustrates the three trigger types: